jdesbonnet/Underground_Sensor_Experiment_1/README.md

 ## Log

+### 17 Mar 2017

+Data missing for about 18 hours due to unscheduled server re-boot.

 ### 27 Feb 2017

 Telemetry indicated that there was at most a few days of battery life left.
 Dug up sensor at about 16:30,